tinyerp/odooly/docs/api.rst

 associated services of `the Odoo API`_.

-The signature of the methods mimics the standard methods provided by the :class:`osv.Model` Odoo class.
+The signature of the methods mimics the standard methods provided by the :class:`odoo.models.Model` Odoo class.
 This is intended to help the developer when developping addons.
 What is experimented at the interactive prompt should be portable in the application with little effort.

 .. contents::
    :local: